icerpc/icerpc-docs/pages/slice/language-reference/compilation-stages.md

 The Slice compiler consists of a number of stages that are executed in order.
 Each stage takes the output of the previous stage as input and produces its own output.

-At any stage of compilation, the compiler may report lints.
-Lints are non-fatal warnings that indicate potential problems in the Slice code.
 An error at any stage will cause the compilation to be aborted.

 The compilation stages are: